 - Granularly controlling privileged access amount (just enough access and duration (just-in-time access), to ensure true least privilege is enforced.

 - Tracking and preventing lateral movement: Utilize rules to track and prevent anomalous user activity based on user roles and targeted resource

 - Maintaining awareness: Monitor UAC events, application rules, requested elevations, denied applications, and more.

-- Ensuring accountability: Add optional session monitoring for rules-based activity recording, including screenshots and searchable keystroke logs.
+- Ensuring accountability: Leverage session monitoring for rules-based activity recording, including screenshots and searchable keystroke logs.

 - Understanding and communicating risk: Leverage an interactive, role-based reporting and analytics console, backed by a centralized data warehouse for ongoing audits of user privilege management software activities.